 - WWT London Wetland Centre, Barnes

 The Biodiversity Action Plan (BAP) is made up of fourteen Action Plans, each looked after by a working group which reports updates at the Partnership meetings.
-The Action Plans are downloadable in PDF format and are currently being updated for September 2017 launch.
+The Action Plans are downloadable in PDF format and are currently being updated for Autumn 2017 launch.

 Habitat Action Plans (HAPs)